alexandrebarachant/covariancetoolbox/README.md

 ## Examples

-#### Generate a set of covraiance matrices and estimate the riemannian mean
+#### Generate a set of covariance matrices and estimate the riemannian mean

 ```matlab
 % generate a wishart set of 10 5x5 covariances matrices with a degree of freedom equal to 11